Known Issues

 CPU Cores & RAM

-- We have identified that some MATRIX tests are failing due to RAM issues on Android devices.
+- We have identified that some MATRIX tests are failing due to RAM issues on Android devices created with 4 cores and 4 GB RAM.
 If your application is encountering failures during the Stop Monitoring phase of the MATRIX test, we recommend reconfiguring your Android device with 6 cores and 6GB of RAM, then running the test again.
 You can see how to configure this in CPU and RAM Settings.

 Automatic Test Failures